dsietz/rust-daas/workshop/wrapup.md

 # Wrap Up

 Data has quickly become the most valuable commodity in IT.
-Like any commodity, management of the Data is routinely measured against its Risks, Rewards, and Volitility.
+Like any commodity, management of the Data is routinely measured against its Risks, Rewards, and Volatility.

 #### Risks
 + Security